Chicago/opengrid/CONTRIBUTING.md

 Below are the guidelines on submitting code to this project and some of the criteria we will use before accepting a pull request:

   - **Discuss major changes with development team** If you hope to add a new feature or make a significant change, please discuss it with the development team on the [issue tracker](../../../issues/) or [forum](https://groups.google.com/forum/#!forum/opengrid-chicago).
 If you start working on a new feature, please open a new issue that describes the work you will complete.
 This will help avoiding duplicating work, creating technical conflicts, and help your work to be included in the project.
   - **Sign a contributor license agreement** Before we accept any pull request, you must sign a contributor license agreement (CLA).
-Use the above link to sign the CLA with your GitHub credentials.
 If you'd like to discuss the CLA language, please visit its [repository](https://github.com/Chicago/contributor-license-agreement).
   - **Write unit tests for new functions** New features or functions should be accompanied by unit tests that must work on Travis CI (Ubuntu) and AppVeyor (Windows).
   - **Ensure code conforms to the project coding standards**
   - **Update or add new documentation** Likewise, these changes should also have documentation to reflect that.
 Please update the documentation found in the `docs/` folder.